valentynkt/BackendGarden/content/Mind Llama.md

 * Find meaning at the crossroads of biological and artificial intelligence
 * Learn to harness AI to live more fully
 * Find fulfillment in the Age of Intelligence
 * The old world is dying; the new struggles to be born.
+Find your place in it.
+* Harness AI for positive change in your life
+* Find your purpose in the Age of Intelligence
+* Be the change you want to see
+*